Lucifer Peak

 Lucifer Peak is a 2726 m mountain summit located in the Valhalla Ranges of the Selkirk Mountains in southeast British Columbia, Canada.
 It is situated in western Valhalla Provincial Park, 8.8 km west-northwest of Gladsheim Peak, 18 km west of Slocan Lake, and 20 km west-northwest of Slocan.
 This peak's name was officially adopted July 26, 1977, by the Geographical Names Board of Canada.
 The peak is located in Devils Range, which is a subrange of the Valhallas.
 The names of the peaks of this small compact range have a devil-related theme: Black Prince Mountain, Mount Mephistopheles, Devils Dome, Mount Diablo, Satan Peak, Devils Spire, and Devils Couch.

 Based on the Köppen climate classification, Lucifer Peak has a subarctic climate with cold, snowy winters, and mild summers.
 Temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from the mountain drains into Gwillim Creek and Evans Creek, both tributaries of the Slocan River.

+Climbing

 The first ascent of the peak was made August 24, 1970, by Bob Dean and Howie Ridge via the east ridge.

-Climbing Routes

 Established climbing routes on Lucifer Peak: